pingidentity/pingidentity-devops-getting-started/12-docker-swarm/README.md

 `docker swarm init`

-There are a 2 shell scripts that can be used to start and cleanup the example stacks.
+There are a 2 shell scripts that can be used to start and cleanup the example swarms.

-### stack-start.sh
+### swarm-start.sh
-Used to start the docker stack in docker swarm environment.
+Used to start the stack in docker swarm environment.

 ```
-Usage: stack-start.sh <stack-name>.yaml
+Usage: swarm-start.sh <stack-name>.yaml

 Example:

-   stack-start.sh basic1.yaml
+   swarm-start.sh basic1.yaml
 ```

-### stack-cleanup.sh
+### swarm-cleanup.sh
 Used to cleanup the docker stack in docker swarm environment.

 ```
-Usage: stack-cleanup.sh <stack-name>.yaml
+Usage: swarm-cleanup.sh <stack-name>.yaml

 Example:

-   stack-cleanup.sh basic1.yaml
+   swarm-cleanup.sh basic1.yaml
 ```